resistaiart/forge-service/README.md

 - The Forge Project is open source under the MIT License.

-## 🧠 Philosophy & Architecture

-> *"I am The Forge Project.
-My mission is simple: I do not render images or videos.
-I engineer the inputs that ensure rendering succeeds."*

-### The Problem 🤔

-AI art workflows are fragmented across dozens of tools and platforms.
-Prompts, captions, checkpoints, LoRAs, configs, and workflow graphs are scattered everywhere.
-This fragmentation wastes creative cycles and kills momentum.

-### The Solution: AI Optimised Prompt Packages! ✅

-💥**Prompt Packages are synchronised, structured blueprints** that eliminate fragmentation.

-**Each Optimised Prompt Package:**
-- **Ties directly** to exact ComfyUI workflows (text-to-image, text-to-video, image-to-video, etc)
-- **Optimises every parameter** - checkpoints, samplers, schedulers, resolutions, LoRAs, seeds
-- **Is versioned and documented** for quality, speed, and fidelity
-- **Records what changed** and why it changed!
-- **Remains auditable, reusable, and scalable**

-### Technical Architecture 🤖

-Built with modern Python tools:
-- **FastAPI** - High-performance web framework
-- **Pydantic** - Data validation and serialization
-- **Hugging Face Inference** - AI model integration
-- **Uvicorn** - Lightning-fast ASGI server

-Key modules include `forge_prompts.py`, `forge_image_analysis.py`, `forge_resources.py`, and `forge_settings.py` - each handling a specific aspect of the package generation process.

 ---

 ## 📞 Contact

 - **Contact**: [Resist](https://x.com/ResistAiArt) on 𝕏

----

 ## 📜 License & Policies